-With song premieres in People Magazine and American Songwriter and an album preview in Billboard Magazine, on May 1, 2020 Fredericks released his 4th album, Flowers For You.
-"With his second independent album, Flowers For You, Fredericks is expanding his sound even more, moving from bluesy folk into more expansive Americana, rock, and tinges of jazz," remarks Chris Griffy in Concert Hopper.
+With song premieres in People Magazine, American Songwriter, DittyTV and an album preview in Billboard, on May 1, 2020 Fredericks released his 4th album Flowers For You.
+"With his second independent album, Flowers For You, Fredericks is expanding his sound even more, moving from bluesy folk into more expansive Americana, rock and tines of jazz," remarks Chris Griffy in Concert Hopper.
 The album was included in No Depression Readers' 50 Favorite Roots Music Albums of 2020.
 Two songs from Flowers For You won top awards from the 18th annual Independent Music Awards, "Born" won in the Folk/Singer-Songwriter category and "Amen" won the Vox Pop award in the Social Action Song Category.
 Since the release of the album, "Born" has been in rotation on SiriusXM's Coffee House channel and was covered by Amazon Music's editorial 'Fresh Folk Americana' playlist.

 After a pandemic imposed touring hiatus, Sawyer went back on the road with friends and collaborators, the Accidentals, in fall of 2021 for a 25-show run through the midwest, southeast and northeast, including stops at The Ark in Ann Arbor, multiple City Wineries, and Club Passim.
 Throughout his career, Sawyer has played many festivals and prestigious venues like the Falcon Ridge Folk Festival with 2019 touring highlights including official showcases at SXSW, AmericanaFest, Folk Alliance International, and BMI's Island Hopper Songwriter Fest.
 2022 will find Sawyer back on the road, both locally and nationally, and returning to showcase at Folk Alliance as well.